ADBond/bga-calypso/README.md

 * Display game state info somewhere (round `x` of `y`, hand `w` of `z`)
 * Say the game name somewhere?
 Or something distinctive.
 * Check that there's nowt that's colourblind-unfriendly
+  * e.g. black + brewer #1b9e77, #d95f02, #7570b3, or something sim. for default colours
+  * want to think about how to nicely signify teams - see e.g. Phat for nice approach

 ### Meta